Mannyvv/code-jam-site-test/docs/index.md

 ### Using uv (recommended)
 The recommended way to run the project is using uv.

-If you do not have uv installed, see [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/)
+If you do not have uv installed, see [the installation guide](https://docs.astral.sh/uv/getting-started/installation/).

 ```
 $ git clone https://github.com/Mannyvv/cj25-monumental-monsteras-team-repo.git